tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/垃圾箱相关问题_intl_en.md

 [](id:que4)
 ### What should I do if my emails go to spam folders during the test phase?
 A spam folder is a comprehensive judgment policy of recipients.
 Please follow the instructions below:
-1. Make sure you haven’t use your domain to send spams before.
+1. Make sure you haven’t used your domain to send spams before.
 If your domain reputation is low, your emails may automatically go to spam folders.
 2. The recipients may consider your emails as spam due to inappropriate email subject and content.
-You can [use the mail-tester tool](https://www.mail-tester.com/) to test the email content until you get a score higher than eight.
+You can [use the mail-tester tool](https://www.mail-tester.com/) to test the email content until you get a score higher than 8.